stekole/docker-loadgenerator/README.md

 clone the repo

 Then run the build

     sudo docker build -t loadtest:latest docker-loadgenerator/

-Keep note of the output ID of the container
+Keep note of the output ID of the container:

     example: Successfully built 6d456a292570

 # Run container

     docker run -i -d 6d456a292570

 If you forgot your container image id